Kitchen tech to de-stress Christmas dinner

 Cooking Christmas dinner in one oven can be a hot-pan juggling act and a nightmare of timings and temperatures.
 The turkey needs to roast at 170°C, but the potatoes need 200°C to crisp up, and that’s before the canapés, pigs in blankets and red cabbage have been warmed through.

 Here’s where a double oven can be a Christmas blessing.
-Roast your turkey in the main oven on a low heat while your potatoes and extra trimmings are cooking at a higher temperature in the other.
-Or keep your prepared veg and stuffing warm in the top while the turkey cools and the roasties finish.
+With the AEG 49106IU-MN cooker you can roast your turkey in the main oven on a low heat while your potatoes and extra trimmings are cooking at a higher temperature in the top oven.
+Or keep your prepared veg and stuffing warm while the turkey cools and the roasties finish.

 Cleaning up after dinner